 Played Beta: Briefly

-Following the birth of my daughter in November, it’s been a weird time for gaming and I. A record setting Winterfell like winter in the Canadian Prairies has kept my wife and I inside a little more than I’d like.
-I have been determined to expand her palette from casual gamer to include something a little different.
+Following the birth of my daughter in November, it’s been a weird time for gaming and I. A record-setting Winterfell like winter in the Canadian Prairies has kept my wife and me inside a little more than I’d like.
+I have been determined to expand her palette from the casual gamer to include something a little different.

 Enter Sea of Thieves.

 I had toyed with the beta, but by no means could I be considered an authority on the game.
 When it released on Tuesday I found myself, like many others, on the outside looking in, or joining games that players had backed out of.
 Wednesday we had our first opportunity to run a two-person crew – and my wife (who admittedly had been keeping a keen eye on the game as I had) started to learn the mechanics.

 Thursday night we made a pact – let’s find a treasure and turn it in.
 While there are some who are eons ahead of us in terms of mastering the game, this was a fun (though at times testy) romp that I was so happy to share with her.
 A lot of the game was spent stealthily watching for ships while we wove between islands and accomplished our goals.